ShiroePL/ShiroAiChan-on-Windows/README.md

     * I think key word like : 'categorize' i want to update my manga list.
     * And she will then use categorization for question, sent to API het category, then use appropriate function that fits category.
 * #### Uncategorize
+  * when i interrupt her TTS , picture with text bubble will appear near her head and say: Why are you interrupting me? :<

 ## Links